sknampally/wot-poc/README.md

 ## ✅  11  Summary

 After following this README, **anyone** can:
-1. Install Python and Ollama.
+1. Install Python and Ollama or work with OpenAI by passing the private key.
 2. Pull and run the Llama 3.1 model locally.
 3. Run `python src/main.py --targets auto`.
 4. Open `data/output.xlsx` to review AI-filled fields and evidence.

-No API keys, no cloud usage — everything runs **locally** and reproducibly.
+5. Open `logs/woc.log` to review the results, errors